Before attending classes and/or sessions at the Pennsylvania Hospital Diabetes Education Center, patients must have the following:

 The accredited DSMES Program at the Diabetes Education Center consists of both one-on-one and group education.

-Participants of the DSEMS program begin with a pre-class, initial assessment appointment.
+Participants of the DSMES program begin with a pre-class, initial assessment appointment.
 During this visit, the educator reviews a patient’s day-to-day diabetes routines including medication management, glucose records, if applicable, and eating and activity patterns.
-Program participants then complete a 3-class series where they learn about diabetes basics, medication management, the prevention of long-term complications, healthy eating for diabetes, goal setting, and more.
+Program participants then complete the group class(es) where they learn about diabetes basics, medication management, the prevention of long-term complications, healthy eating for diabetes, goal setting, and more.

 Follow-up sessions are strongly encouraged for ongoing, individualized education.